 The QR code at left can be used to access a mobile version of the NSSE pocket guide.
-It is available on the NSSE website for institutions to include in their recruitment, college fair, and campus tour materials. nsse.indiana.edu/html/pocket_guide.cfm If you have questions about these resources, contact the NSSE Institute at nsse@indiana.edu or toll-free at 866-435-6773.
+It is available on the NSSE website for institutions to include in their recruitment, college fair, and campus tour materials.

+go.iu.edu/NSSE-pocketguide

+If you have questions about these resources, contact the NSSE Institute at nsse@indiana.edu or toll-free at 866-435-6773.

-A Pocket Guide to Choosing a College: NSSE 2018 Answers from Students University of Louisiana at Lafayette Each year the National Survey of Student Engagement (NSSE) asks students at hundreds of colleges and universities to reflect on the time they devote to various learning activities.
+A Pocket Guide to Choosing a College: NSSE 2022 Answers from Students University of Louisiana at Lafayette

+Each year the National Survey of Student Engagement (NSSE) asks students at hundreds of colleges and universities to reflect on the time they devote to various learning activities.
 The topics explored are linked to previous research on student success in college.

 Results from NSSE can provide prospective students with insights into how they might learn and develop at a given college.
-To help in the college exploration process, NSSE developed A Pocket Guide to Choosing a College to give students and their families key questions to ask during campus visits.
-The following responses were provided by 1,258 UL Lafayette students on the 2018 survey.
-Academics How much time do students spend studying each week?
+To help in the college exploration process, NSSE developed A Pocket Guide to Choosing a College to give students and their families key questions to ask during campus visits or virtual tours.